 Before we get into the detailed health benefits, let’s take a look at what black pepper contains.
 In 100 g of black pepper, these are a few of the nutrients you get:

 |High Levels||Moderate Levels||Zero Or Low Levels|

 |Potassium (1329 mg), Calcium (443 mg), Magnesium (171 mg), And Other Minerals||Sodium (20 mg)/td>||Sugar (0.64 g)|

 |Fiber (25.3 g)||Folate (17 μg)||Fatty acids (1.39 g)|

 |Energy (251 kcal)||Vitamin A (27 μg)|

 |Protein (10.39 g)|

-More importantly, black pepper contains an alkaloid called piperine, which has a major role to play in keeping you healthy. some benefits of black pepper :
+More importantly, black pepper contains an alkaloid called piperine, which has a major role to play in keeping you healthy.
+Benefits of black pepper include: